Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

-Contour and shape irregularities may occur after liposuction.
+Contour and shape irregularities may occur following liposuction.
 This is not as much a safety concern as it is a factor that can negatively affect your results.
 Your skin may appear bumpy or wrinkly due to uneven fat removal, unusual healing, or a condition called fat necrosis that hardens the skin.
 You might be left with skin irregularities called “dog ears” at the ends of the incisions.
-Your cellulite may appear to have worsened, or there might appear cellulite where perviously there was none.
+Your cellulite may appear to have worsened, or there might appear cellulite where previously there was none.

 Some of these irregularities can be kept in check by adding skin tightening to your liposuction.
 The less excess skin, the more even your results are going to look.

 Please also note that most patients have differences between the right and left side of their bodies before any surgery is performed, which can contribute to asymmetrical results.
 A revision procedure can be used to attempt to surgically correct uneven contours.

 Any surgery, including cosmetic surgery, can have the following complications: risk of infections, fluid accumulation, poor wound healing, blood clots, deep vein thrombosis, cardiac complications or pulmonary thromboembolisms or pulmonary edema, and damage to deeper structures such as nerves, blood vessels, muscles, lungs and abdominal organs.
 These risks are rare and not liposuction-specific, but you will be informed about them in your signed consent document.